phillamb168/catalog-service/README.md

   ```
 2. access application at ```http://localhost:8080```

-# Utilities

-## 1. quicktest
+## quicktest

-unix shell script that loops and calls the app URL.
+Use the provided Unix shell script that loops and calls the app URL.
 Just call:

 ```./quicktest.sh <catalog base url>```